 Education Week notes that, “The policies in most districts affirm that schools will do everything within their legal power to protect student privacy, including barring the release of information about immigration status unless there is parental consent, or if federal agents produce a warrant, subpoena, or similar court order.”

-Note: The CBSA guide suggests that, “School leaders should review with legal counsel any request for student information submitted by Immigration and Customs Enforcement” (p.
+Note: The California School Boards Association suggests that, “School leaders should review with legal counsel any request for student information submitted by Immigration and Customs Enforcement” (p.
 4).